Dynamics of an autocatalytic reaction front: effects of imposed turbulence and buoyancy-driven flows: Experimental apparatus

 \subsection{Experimental protocol}

 In our study, the primary criterion for selecting initial concentrations was the transparency of the product solution in order to be able to clearly see PIV particles.
 In fact, the higher the initial concentrations, the darker was the solution and the less shiny were the PIV particles inside.
 Two different reactive solutions were investigated, as presented in table \ref{tab:finalSolutions}.
+The use of the phosphate pair in \textbf{SOL2} lowers the initial pH of the reactants, thereby further reducing the laminar propagation velocity in addition to the decrease resulting from the reduced reactant concentrations, yielding a fivefold reduction in $S_L$ compared with \textbf{SOL1}.
 Each reactant was prepared separately the day before performing an experiment and stirred the whole night in the dark in 8.5 liters of distilled water each.
 They were mixed the next day, then fluorescein and PIV particles were added to the mixture.
 The 16 liters tank was filled by gravity, placing the bucket containing the mixture a few centimeters above it.
 Once the tank was full -- with the precautionary additional liter still in the bucket and the tube linking it to the tank -- the mixture was stirred vigorously inside the tank using the grid system for 10 minutes for better homogeneity of the reactive mixture.
 Then, each grid was placed at its initial position and kept still.
 Two platinum wires were dipped in the mixture through sealed holes, one at the bottom and the other at the top of the tank.
-As illustrated figure \ref{fig:init}, the upper wire, the anode, was connected to the positive pole (+) of a voltage generator while the lower one, the cathode, was connected to the negative pole (-).
+As illustrated in figure \ref{fig:init}, the upper wire, the anode, was connected to the positive pole (+) of a voltage generator while the lower one, the cathode, was connected to the negative pole (-).
 To start the reaction, 10 Volts were switched on for about 30 seconds.
-It is important that the anode, and therefore the initiation, was placed at the top of the tank, otherwise the lighter products would buoyantly rise, hence creating a large convective motion inside the tank and preventing the stable, planar front from forming.
+It is important that the anode, and therefore the initiation, was placed at the top of the tank, otherwise less dense products would buoyantly rise, hence creating a large convective motion inside the tank and preventing the stable, planar front from forming.
 On the other hand, when the reaction was initiated at the top, even from a single point, a sharp and flat interface separating products from reactants formed after a short transient time.
 For experiments with the top grid involved, we then waited for the laminar propagation velocity to bring the planar front at least one $M$ below the top grid to avoid the high shear next to the grid.
+At the end of each experiment, the tank was completely filled with catalyst-rich product.
+Therefore, it had to be thoroughly cleaned before the next experiment, as even a single drop of product left behind could initiate a reaction when fresh reactants were added.